lilacdeezl/lilacdeezl/README.md

-## Download Planetarianism.odt and read it in OpenOffice
+## Download all of my songs for free here in my github repo

 <!--
 **lilacdeezl/lilacdeezl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.